SidedFreedom/ESP32-Bitcoin-Wallet/README.md

 # Coming in the Future:

-• EMF Detector in place of the Flashlight.
+• EMF Detector in place of the Flashlight (in beta as of 12.9.22).

-• A 3D Printer File for a Case:
+• A 3D Printer File for a Case (still in design phase).